moazmaksod/LabWise/docs/LabWise_roadmap.md

 ●	Initialize the frontend application framework (e.g., React, Vue, Angular).
 ●	Implement the core application layout shell, including placeholders for the Global Header and the role-based Navigation Sidebar as defined in the UI/UX Design Blueprint.1
-●	Build the Login page UI, utilizing the components, color tokens, and typography specified in the LabFlow Design System.1 ●	Implement client-side authentication logic, including secure storage and handling of JSON Web Tokens (JWT).
+●	Build the Login page UI, utilizing the components, color tokens, and typography specified in the LabWise Design System.1 ●	Implement client-side authentication logic, including secure storage and handling of JSON Web Tokens (JWT).
 ●	Create a protected routing system that programmatically redirects unauthenticated users to the login page, preventing unauthorized access to application views.